Klintyfye/ESG/README.md

 This is a product made by ESG for Softhouse © 2022.
 Using this product, you can upload or select a Chrome web extension in order to receive a risk analysis of it.

-It is designed to be run on Linux.
+It is designed to be run on Ubuntu Linux.

 # Manual